Unit for pregnant women struggling with addiction will be only one of its kind in Pierce County

 “Even within the medical community there’s a lot of judgment and bias about women when they come for help while they’re pregnant,” Plawman said, who is a licensed medical doctor.
 “A lot of people view this as something they should have been able to suddenly stop when they discover that they’re pregnant.”

-Gomez, Parker and Pacas said they all faced judgment at some point in their journeys to recovery.
+Gomez, Baker and Pacas said they all faced judgment at some point in their journeys to recovery.

-“When you’ve got to reach out and ask for help, that’s hard enough as it is,” Parker said.
+“When you’ve got to reach out and ask for help, that’s hard enough as it is,” Baker said.
 “Especially, if in the past you’ve reached out and the person wasn’t very nice or helpful, you get discouraged and scared to ask for help.”

 “The biggest public misconception about the women that I serve is that they somehow are not caring about their baby and not caring about their pregnancy and they’re focused only on themselves,” Plawman added.
 “And what I see are women who are desperate to have a healthy pregnancy and love their baby more than anything else and are fighting through stigma and fear and judgment to get the best possible medical care.”